 If you successfully rounded off the interview and have signed an internship offer from your host Company, then you need to apply for a visa.
 When you’re traveling to China it’s a good idea to do this well in advance since China is often very careful with giving out visa’s so it can a long time before you receive this visa.

-The process of securing an Internship in China
+The process to Find an Internship in China

 The Internship Placement process for China Internship Program is well detailed to ensure your expectations are properly channeled into the Internship arrangement.
 Always take note that delays could happen at any stage, whether from the visa side, placement or arrival so make room for 2 weeks to recover any problem The list below is what CIP’s clients go through.

 Going on an internship in China will probably be a lot of fun, but it can also be expensive when you need to pay an internship Program Provider to fix you a suitable intern job.
-This is why you probably want to secure a free internship in China, and I have some tips for this.
-Cost should not stop you from starting an internship in China.
+This is why you probably want to secure a free internship Program in China, and I have some tips for this.
+Cost should not stop!
+There are several ways to find an internship in China without spending much.

 One big tip is finding your internship on your own without an organization that helps you, because these organizations will always need to make money, and you will be the one paying them.
 It costs a little more effort to find the internship without any help but it is possible so I urge you to try it.
 Visit this website for more information